0xcert/framework/docs/api/wanchain.md

 | Argument | Description
 |-|-
-| accountId | [required] A `string` representing a Wanchain account address or an instance of the `Gateway` class that will receive new management permissions on this ledger.
+| accountId | [required] A `string` representing a Wanchain account address that will receive new management permissions on this ledger.

 **Result:**